krbu/drlm-docs/docs/source/ErrorReporting.rst

 DRLM can be configured to report errors on scheduled backups if required.
 Is possible to report by mail or integrating with your monitoring service.
-At this time (DRLM 2.0) we support error reporting by mail and integration with Nagios, Zabbix and HPOM(OVO) monitoring services.
+At this time (DRLM 2.4) we support error reporting by mail and integration with Nagios, Zabbix and HPOM(OVO) monitoring services, Telegram, XML and JSON.

 .. note::
   All reporting configuration samples are located in: /usr/share/drlm/conf/samples